p-chk/java11-postgres-template/README.md

-# CHK - URL Shortener Service
+# CHK - Java 11 with Postgres Template

 ..